Five Core Principles of User Experience (UX) Design

 Core principles of user-centered design:

-- Conduct thorough user research
+- Conduct thorough user research to gain important insights.

-- Develop user personas
+- Develop user personas to represent your target audience.

-- Implement iterative design and prototyping
+- Implement iterative design and prototyping that allow you to refine the product based on user feedback.

 Desirability: Creating Engaging and Appealing Experiences